PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 ## <a name="section-7-1"></a> 7.1 `linux*.bb`: The top level `virtual/kernel` control recipe

 [Figure 4.0](../develop-mbl/4-0-bsp-recipe-relationships.html#figure-4-0) shows the `meta-[soc-vendor]` `linux*.bb` base recipe used to build the Linux kernel.

 As discussed in [Section 5.2](../develop-mbl/5-0-machine-configuration-files.html#5-2-machine-conf-the-community-bsp-control-file), the `[soc-family].inc` defines `PREFERRED_PROVIDER_virtual/kernel = linux-XXX` to specify the kernel recipe.

-The nominated linux recipe `linux-XXXX` (typically present in the `meta-[soc-vendor]` BSP layer) expresses its capability of being a `virtual/kernel` provider by including `PROVIDES=virtual/kernel` in the recipe.
-This relationship is expressed in [Figure 4.0]() by the dotted-line arrow between `[soc-family].inc` and the interface symbol attached to `linux*.bb`.
+The nominated Linux recipe `linux-XXXX` (typically present in the `meta-[soc-vendor]` BSP layer) expresses its capability of being a `virtual/kernel` provider by including `PROVIDES=virtual/kernel` in the recipe.
+This relationship is expressed in [Figure 4.0](#figure-4-0) by the dotted-line arrow between `[soc-family].inc` and the interface symbol attached to `linux*.bb`.

 ## <a name="section-7-2"></a> 7.2 `linux*.bbappend` customization recipe

-[Figure 4.0](../develop-mbl/4-0-bsp-recipe-relationships.html#figure-4-0) shows the `meta-[soc-vendor]-mbl` `linux*.bbappend` recipe used to
-customize the `meta-[soc-vendor]` BSP layer `linux*.bb` recipe as required for MBL.
+[Figure 4.0](../develop-mbl/4-0-bsp-recipe-relationships.html#figure-4-0) shows the `meta-[soc-vendor]-mbl` `linux*.bbappend` recipe used to customize the `meta-[soc-vendor]` BSP layer `linux*.bb` recipe as required for MBL.
 Customization typically includes:
 - Setting `SRC_URI` and `SRCREV` to point to a forked and patched version of the Linux kernel with the required driver support and fixes.
 - Applying additional patches stored in `meta-[soc-vendor]-mbl`.
 - Specifying the default kernel configuration file to use using the `KBUILD_DEFCONFIG_<machine>` directive, for example, `KBUILD_DEFCONFIG_imx7s-warp-mbl ?= "warp7_mbl_defconfig"`.
-- Merging kernel configuration fragments into the Linux configuration file to enable MBL required kernel configuration, for example, to enable verified boot.
+- Merging kernel configuration fragments into the Linux configuration file to enable MBL-required kernel configuration, for example, to enable verified boot.
 - Setting `INITRAMFS_IMAGE = "mbl-image-initramfs"`, to define the `meta-mbl` recipe for building `initramfs`.
 - Setting `KERNEL_EXTRA_ARGS` to specify extra arguments supplied to the kernel.
 - Setting other symbol values to customize base recipe behavior, for example, to report the current version of the kernel used by the target.

 ## <a name="section-7-3"></a> 7.3 `kernel.bbclass` `openembedded-core` support

-This section provides detailed discussion of the `openembedded-core` meta-layer that provides support classes and recipes used by
-`linux*.bb` and `linux*.bbappend`.
+This section provides detailed discussion of the `openembedded-core` meta-layer that provides support classes and recipes used by `linux*.bb` and `linux*.bbappend`.

 <a name="figure-7-3"></a>